Victorian Plantations Corporation: Victorian plantations history

+APM Forests (APMF) was formed in 1951 with the primary aim of supplying pulpwood to the Maryvale Mill in the LaTrobe Valley through the establishment of plantations and co-ordination of harvesting and transport.
+The company also invested heavily in plantations in the Strzelecki’s under the stewardship of Norwegian forester Bjarn Dahl.

+The big leap for Victoria came in 1961, when the Chairman of the Forests Commission, Alf Lawrence, attended the World Forestry Conference in São Paulo Brazil, and upon his return took a bold decision to commit to a massive plantation expansion program which initiated nearly four decades of plantation establishment.

+The Commission decision created a new wave of momentum and private investment optimism.
+The plantation area eventually reached a threshold where manufacturers could confidently establish major processing plants.
+As the government and private plantation base progressively expanded and matured, agreements were reached with private mills such as Bowater-Scott (now Carter Holt Harvey) at Myrtleford in 1972, and the Australian Newsprint Mills at Albury in 1980.

 Planting peaked in 1969 with a record 5,183 ha and by the end of 1982, the Forests Commission Victoria had established 87,000 hectares of softwood plantations, a five-fold increase since 1940.

 Softwood plantation zones were concentrated around Bright and Myrtleford in the Ovens Valley, Portland-Rennick, Latrobe Valley-Strzelecki Ranges, Ballarat-Creswick, Benalla-Mansfield, Upper Murray near Tallangatta-Koetong, the Otways and Central zone near Taggerty.

-The estate had been traditionally managed by the FCV and had grown to become a major supplier of wood to industry as the plantations expanded and matured.
+The majority of Victoria's plantation estate had been traditionally managed by the FCV and had grown to become a major supplier of wood to industry as the plantations expanded and matured.
 This was done mostly on the basis of legislated, long-term wood supply contracts to ensure stable marketing and support of the industry.

 Throughout the 1970s and '80s, political and social attitudes to commercial forestry changed significantly, and the new Cain State Labor Government which was elected in 1982 took a very different approach from past State Governments towards forestry, and indeed other Government owned assets.
 Government Departments' were amalgamated and the management of State assets questioned at a number of levels.
-Crown Land that had traditionally been used by Government for a range of services was sometimes viewed as “surplus” and sold to raise funds.
+Crown Land that had traditionally been used by Government for a range of services was sometimes viewed as "surplus" and sold to raise funds.
 The State's (mostly) softwood plantations were also viewed as a potential for sale and so in 1990, a process of separation was begun.

+The Victorian Timber Industry Strategy (TIS) in 1986 set new government policies for the industry and management of public forests and plantations.
+In 1987, the State Government introduced a policy to stop clearing of native forest for softwood plantations.